My Little Pony Crystal Princess: The Runaway Rainbow: Tiddly Wink

-A Breezy with a violet body, a bright pink antenna and a amethyst purple mane and tail with a bright pink streak.
+A Breezy with a violet body, a bright pink antenna and an amethyst purple mane and tail with a bright pink streak.
 Her cutie mark is a purple flower.
 She is always seen with Zipzee and Tra La La, living in Breezy Blossom.
 When together with Tiddly Wink and Tra La La, they decide together on where to go or what to do.